fevedy/fevedy/README.md

-- 👋 Hi, I’m @fevedy
+- 👋 Hi, I’m @fevedy.
-- 👀 I’m interested in movies
+- 👀 I’m interested in movies.
-- 🌱 I’m currently learning C/C++
+- 🌱 I’m currently learning C/C++.
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on nothing.
 - 📫 How to reach me fevedy1@gmail.com

 <!---